 Written by Varenya Vijaykumar

-Speaking From My Heart
+Speaking From My Heart about pets

 When I was 25, I moved to a brand new city.
-I did not know a single person there.
+I did not know anyone there.
 It was kind of daunting.
 I’d spent much of my life being the odd kid out, and I like to think that it made me mentally strong.
-Being alone didn’t phase me much, or so I thought.
+Being alone didn’t scare me much, or so I thought.
 I filled my days with many things.
 I’m a workaholic by nature, and all my activities meant less time for a social life.
 After a few months of work and coming back home every day to an empty house, I was frustrated.
 I didn’t want to go back home, where I had no living soul who wanted to see me.
 I felt a kind of loneliness I’d never really experienced.
 I couldn’t explain it.

 A Sign From Above For My Best Friend

 One day, when I was wasting time on Facebook, I saw an animal group post about a breeder trying to give away the last puppy he felt wasn’t going to be sold.
 The post was depressing.
-It seemed like if the puppy didn’t get adopted or sold, something terrible would happen to him.
+It seemed as if the puppy didn’t get adopted or sold, something terrible would happen to him.
 That’s how I met my first dog, Zeno!
 It was a nightmare for the first few months; I won’t lie.

-My Best Friend Changed My Life
+My Best Friend, my pet Changed My Life

 Friends Grow Together!